FAQs – Product Verification

 The cost varies depending on how many products you are enrolling and whether those products contain any high GMO risk ingredients such as corn or soy, which require greater scrutiny.
-Our verification program is overseen by third-party technical administrators, currently FoodChain ID and NSF International.
+Our verification program is overseen by third-party technical administrators, currently FoodChain ID, NSF International, and IMI Global.
 Their cost models are based on a variety of factors, and the first thing they will offer you is a customized cost estimate.
 We work with companies of all sizes and are committed to making our Verification Program as financially accessible as possible.
 You can see a list of companies we work with on our verified products page.

 How long will it take to get verified?

 On average, the process takes 4 to 6 months depending on the attributes of your product and how quickly you can submit the required documentation for your product evaluation.

 When and where can I use the Non-GMO Project Verified seal?

 We will send you the art files for the Non-GMO Project Verified seal as soon as 1) Your product completes the verification process, AND 2) You have signed our Licensing Agreement, which outlines proper use of our name, logo and verification mark.
 The Non-GMO Project Verified label is trademarked in the United States and Canada and can be used within those markets only.

 What if my product contains animal products such as meat, eggs, dairy, or honey?

 If the feed for the animal product contains high GMO risk ingredients such as corn or soy, testing is required to show that those ingredients meet our Standard.
 The feed does not need to be Non-GMO Project Verified, as long as it meets our testing requirements (though if it is verified, that certainly speeds up the verification process).

 If you are a producer of animal products, please download this one-page outline of the Non-GMO Project requirements.

 Does becoming Non-GMO Project Verified require testing of every finished product?